Connor Davis: Cleveland Browns

 On May 23, 2021, Davis signed with the Cleveland Browns.
 Davis was placed on injured reserve on August 23, 2021.
 Davis was waived from the Browns' injured reserve list on October 16, 2021.

 Michigan Panthers

-Davis was drafted as part of the 2022 USFL Supplemental Draft by the Michigan Panthers on March 11, 2022.
+On March 11, 2022, Davis was drafted by the Michigan Panthers of the United States Football League (USFL) in the 2022 USFL supplemental draft.
 He was transferred to the team's practice squad before the start of the regular season on April 16, 2022.
 He remained on the inactive roster on April 22, 2022.
 He was transferred to the active roster on April 30.

+Houston Roughnecks

+On December 12, 2023, Davis signed with the Houston Roughnecks of the XFL.
+This iteration of the Roughnecks folded when the Houston Gamblers became the new iteration of the Houston Roughnecks after the XFL and USFL merged to create the United Football League (UFL).

+San Antonio Brahmas

+On February 26, 2024, Davis signed with the San Antonio Brahmas of the United Football League (UFL) as an offensive lineman.
+He was released on March 10, 2024.

 Personal life

 Davis was born in Towson, Maryland, on October 20, 1994, and was later raised in Fallston, Maryland.
 He is the son of Don Davis and Tammi Jones.
 He has one half-sister, Sadie Eser.